Ramnath2609/stock-bot/README.md

 - Clone the repo locally.
 - Navigate into the directory by `cd stock-bot`
-- Checkout to the dev branch by `git checkout dev`
 - Run the following command

 ### For Yarn